 Are you a political candidate to run for office?
 If so, there are a few things you need to do before your campaign launch.
 Check out this pre-launch checklist to make sure you’re ready!

-As a political candidate, you know what to do before you officially launch your campaign.
+As a political candidate, you know what to do before launching your campaign.
 From fundraising to building your team, there are a lot of tasks to complete before you can start knocking on doors and shaking hands.

 One important task that often gets overlooked is creating a pre-launch checklist.
 This checklist will help ensure you are ready to hit the ground running when your campaign officially launches.